isabella232/Course-Starter-Kit/metadata_course.markdown

 2. *While Loops*: Learn how to make Swift repeat your code multiple times with while loops, repeat while loops, and break statements.

-3. *Challenge: While Loops*: Practice using while loops on your own, through a hands-on challenge.

-4. *Conclusion*: Let's review what you learned in this section, and discuss what's next.
+3. *Conclusion*: Let's review what you learned in this section, and discuss what's next.